mekowalski/redux-react-blog-app/NOTES.md

 ## USERHEADER COMPONENT
 - [] show username at bottom of each post
   - just display author's name
+  - make sure this component will call an Action Creator to fetch user to show on the screen
+  - display `UserHeader` within `PostList`

 - Make sure the data loaded is correct to show usr header
 - API structure: `/posts` shows 100 different posts which includes body, title, id and userId